Are you looking for the best duffel bag for your next big adventure?

-The only downside we could really come up with when we tested this bag is that it’s so similar to The North Face Base Camp duffel, but it usually sells for a good amount more.
+The only downside we could really come up with when we tested Gregory Alpaca is that it’s so similar to The North Face Base Camp duffel, but it usually sells for a good amount more.

 There’s a line of daisy chains that runs down the side of the bag, making it extremely simple to tie it to transportation, or to tie equipment to it.

-The Patagonia Black Hole Wheeled duffel bag was the only wheeled bag that we reviewed for this list, so obviously it wins the award for being the best wheeled bag.
+The Patagonia Black Hole Wheeled Duffel was the only wheeled bag that we reviewed for this list, so obviously it wins the award for being the best wheeled bag.

 If you have extra money to spend to get a wheeled bag instead of a normal one, then by all means go for this one.
 It’s highly durable and the water-resistant coating applied to the exterior does its job to near perfection.

 The only issue we had is that it’s way heavier than the regular duffels, but that comes with the territory of having wheels.
 Not really a deal breaker in our opinion.

 We awarded this bag the Best Design awards because we think it has the best colour designs of pretty much any other duffel we’ve seen on the market.

 The design isn’t the only thing that this bag has going for it, though.
 It’s selling at very reasonable prices, and it has some nice functionality to boot, with extra pockets both on the exterior and in the interior.

-A stylish bag at a reasonable price and some decent functionality to boot, this duffel bag should suit you fashionistas out there perfectly!
+Helly Hansen Duffel 2 is a stylish bag at a reasonable price and some decent functionality to boot, this duffel bag should suit you fashionistas out there perfectly!

 They come in wide size ranges, so you’ll be able to pick and choose the right duffel bag for you based on your specific needs.
 Just remember not too get too greedy; the fancier and more feature-rich the bags get, the more expensive they’re likely to be.

 So here are the key features you need to look out for when you’re choosing the right duffel bag for you.

 This is probably the design choice that causes the biggest difference in the aesthetics of different duffel bags.
 Duffel bags are all that same, familiar tubular design that we all know and love, so the main diversification usually comes from the colour and strap designs.